 In the mood for an afternoon tipple?
-Luckily, your next stop double as both a sheep cheese cellar and certified organic vineyard.
-Stop by the cellar door for wine tasting, cheese tasting and even sheep milking demonstrations (daily at 3pm between October and March).
+Luckily, your next stop doubles as a sheep cheese cellar and certified organic vineyard.
+Stop by the Grandvewe Cheeses cellar door for wine tasting, cheese tasting and even sheep-milking demonstrations (daily at 3pm between October and March).

 #4 Bruny Island Cheese Company

 Arguably the most famous artisan cheese-makers on the Apple Isle, the Bruny Island Cheese Company matures its cheese meticulously.
 Helmed by Nick Haddow, who spent 10 years working with specialist cheese makers in many different countries around the world, the variety of cheeses produced have a distinctly Tasmanian character.